 Each year, millions of patients report avoiding dental visits due to fear or anxiety.
-This can be a rational fear stemming from a traumatic dental experience or an irrational phobia caused by an unpleasant sound, smell, or feeling when visiting the office.
-At Paige Prather Smiles, we go above and beyond to make sure you are free from stress and pain throughout your time in our Franklin, TN dental office.
-For those patients in need of added help relaxing during dental procedures, we also offer sedation dental services.
+This can be a rational fear stemming from a traumatic dental experience or an irrational phobia caused by an unpleasant sound, smell, or feeling when visiting the dental office.
+At Paige Prather Smiles, we go above and beyond to make sure you are free from stress and pain throughout your time in our dental office.
+For those patients in need of added help relaxing during dental procedures, we also offer sedation dentistry in our Franklin, TN dental office.
 We may recommend sedation for anxious patients as well as those with any of the following concerns:

 One of the oldest forms of sedation still in use, nitrous oxide is a gas inhaled through a nasal mask.
 Easily adjusted throughout treatment, the sedative effects of nitrous oxide take hold quickly, so we’ll be able to maintain your optimal level of comfort throughout treatment.
 Easily adjusted during even the most complex procedures, nitrous oxide will keep you relaxed and free from pain.
 Best of all, nitrous oxide sedation wears off just as quickly as it sets in.
 That means, you can go right back to your daily activities and even drive yourself home from your appointment.